 Description

-The surviving part of the south wall of the Great Court of the Abbey with the remains of the Hall of Pleas on its south side.
-Late C12 with C13 additions.
-In rubble and coursed flint with dressings of Barnack stone.
-The crenellated wall, which stands to full height and is 66 metres long, now forms in part the garden wall on the south side of Abbey House (qv).
-It has a keeled string-course and ashlar-faced stepped buttresses along the north side and a splayed ashlar-faced section by the north-east corner.
-The south face, which formed the north wall of the Hall of Pleas, has the remains of a row of high blocked windows and a doorway: its C13 surround is completely replaced on the south but survives intact on the north: there the pointed arch has jambs with a continuous multiple moulding and the moulded hood-mould is surmounted by the head of a bearded man.
-20 metres of the east wall of the Hall of Pleas also survive, standing almost to full height with the remains of flat buttresses and a wide segmental-arched recess on the west side.
-Scheduled Ancient Monument.
-(BOE: Pevsner N: Radcliffe E: Suffolk: London: 1974-: 140).
+The south wall of the Great Court, which is crenellated and stands to its full height, measures 66 metres long and partly serves as the garden wall for Abbey House.
+It includes a keeled string-course and ashlar-faced stepped buttresses along the north side, as well as a splayed ashlar-faced section at the north-east corner.
+The south face, which was originally the north wall of the Hall of Pleas, has high blocked windows and a doorway.
+The 13th-century surround of the doorway has been replaced on the south side but remains intact on the north side, where the pointed arch features jambs with a continuous multiple moulding and a moulded hood-mould topped by the head of a bearded man.
+Additionally, about 20 metres of the east wall of the Hall of Pleas still stand almost to full height, showcasing flat buttresses and a wide segmental-arched recess on the west side.
+This site is also designated as a Scheduled Ancient Monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.